-Social media marketing platforms typically include ways to track how the audience engages with your brand on social media.
+Some of the best social media marketing platforms include ways to track how the audience engages with your brand on social media.
 This is invaluable when measuring social campaigns and determining campaign success.
 Manually tracking this data across multiple platforms is inefficient and reporting on them is complicated because the metrics can differ on each platform.

 Social media dashboards streamline the tracking of engagement metrics across multiple social media marketing platforms using a single interface.
 Engagement data is pulled from linked platforms, creating a unified data analysis and reporting system.

 5. User Management & Posting Governance

 Many social media management platforms offer shareable content and interfaces that are tailored for multiple users or user groups.
 For a team collaborating on a social media marketing platform, shareable content ensures that posts are vetted by responsible team members and there is consistency in messaging.
 Additionally, the shareable calendar feature makes posting by multiple people seamless and more efficient.
 These shareable content and calendar features are helpful in any collaboration environment, especially for teams with distinct but overlapping social media profiles and marketing goals, such as corporate and franchise marketing teams.

 How to Choose the Best Social Media Management Platform for Your Business

 Social media marketing platforms for business come in all shapes and sizes.
 To better understand the features you need, consider the following before you choose the best social media management platform for your business:

 1. Number of Social Media Profiles You Are Managing

 Each social media profile you are managing requires your business to connect the account to the social media management platform.
 You will likely need a robust platform to manage a high number of profiles.
 Alternatively, a simple scheduling tool should suffice if you have only a few profiles to manage.